Impact of calibration uncertainties on Hubble constant measurements from gravitational-wave sources: Method

-The model for the response function, $\rmodIfo(f;t)$, is constructed based on the expected behavior of the detectors, coupled with many supporting measurements of the parameters and components of the model as described in Ref.~\cite{PhysRevD.95.062003,Tuyenbayev:2016xey}.
+where $f$ is frequency and $t$ is time.
+The model for the response function, $\rmodIfo(f;t)$, is constructed from the expected behavior of the detectors, coupled with supporting measurements of the model parameters as described in Refs.~\cite{PhysRevD.95.062003,Tuyenbayev:2016xey}.
 Imperfections in $\rmodIfo(f;t)$, and thus in \ifod, are referred to as calibration errors, or CEs~\cite{Hall:2017off, Sun:2020wke, Sun:2021qcg}.
-The errors may be represented by the ratio of the true response function, $\rtrueIfo(f;t)$, and the model, $\rmodIfo(f;t)$, by \footnote{$\eta_{\rm IFO}(f;t)$ is referred to as $\eta_R(f;t)$ in Ref.~\cite{Sun:2020wke, Sun:2021qcg}.}
+The CEs, $\eta$, may be represented by the ratio of the true response function, $\rtrueIfo(f;t)$, and the model, $\rmodIfo(f;t)$, by \footnote{$\eta_{\rm IFO}(f;t)$ is referred to as $\eta_R(f;t)$ in Refs.~\cite{Sun:2020wke, Sun:2021qcg}.}